-Name Age Position Camillo Martino 61 Director, Non-Executive Chairman of the Board, Chair of the Compensation Committee and Member of the Audit Committee and the Nominating and Corporate Governance Committee Kyo-Hwa (Liz) Chung 50 Director, Member of the Compensation Committee Melvin L. Keating 76 Director, Chair of the Audit Committee and Member of the Nominating and Corporate Governance Committee Young-Joon (YJ) Kim 58 Director, Member of the Risk Committee and Chief Executive Officer Ilbok Lee 77 Director, Chair of the Nominating and Corporate Governance Committee and Member of the Risk Committee Gary Tanner 70 Director, Chair of the Risk Committee and Member of the Audit Committee and the Compensation Committee
+Name Age Position Camillo Martino 62 Director, Non-Executive Chairman of the Board, Chair of the Compensation Committee and Member of the Audit Committee and the Nominating and Corporate Governance Committee Kyo-Hwa (Liz) Chung 51 Director and Member of the Compensation Committee Young-Joon (YJ) Kim 59 Director, Member of the Risk Committee and Chief Executive Officer Ilbok Lee 78 Director, Chair of the Nominating and Corporate Governance Committee and the Risk Committee and Member of the Audit Committee Gilbert Nathan 44 Director, Chair of the Audit Committee and Member of the Nominating and Corporate Governance Committee

-Camillo Martino, Non-Executive Chairman of the Board, Chair of the Compensation Committee and Member of the Audit Committee and the Nominating and Corporate Governance Committee.
+Camillo Martino, Director, Non-Executive Chairman of the Board, Chair of the Compensation Committee and Member of the Audit Committee and the Nominating and Corporate Governance Committee.
 Mr. Martino became our Non-Executive Chairman of the Board in June 2020 and director in August 2016.
 Mr. Martino currently also serves as a member of the board of directors for CXApp (formerly, KINS Technology Group) and Sensera Limited.
-Mr. Martino also serves as a member of the board of directors at multiple privately-held companies, including VVDN Technologies and Sakuu Corporation.
+Mr. Martino also serves as a member of the board of directors at multiple privatelyheld companies, including VVDN Technologies and Sakuu Corporation.
 Mr. Martino previously served as a director of Cypress Semiconductor from June 2017 through to April 2020 and was also the Chief Executive Officer of Silicon Image Inc. from January 2010 until the completion of its sale to Lattice Semiconductor Corporation in March 2015.
 From January 2008 to December 2009, Mr. Martino served as Chief Operating Officer of SAI Technology Inc., where he also served as a director from June 2006 to November 2010.
 From July 2005 to June 2007, Mr. Martino served as a director, the President and Chief Executive Officer of Cornice Inc. From August 2001 to July 2005, Mr. Martino served as the Executive Vice President and Chief Operating Officer at Zoran Corporation.
 Prior to that, Mr. Martino held multiple positions with National Semiconductor Corporation for a total of nearly 14 years, and in four different countries.
 Mr. Martino holds a Bachelor of Applied Science degree from the University of Melbourne and a Graduate Diploma from Monash University in Australia.
 Our Board has concluded that Mr. Martino should serve on the Board based upon his extensive experience advising technology companies.